-For 15$ a month, students can purchase a bag of produce from local distributors.
+For $10 or $15 a month, students can purchase a bag of produce from local distributors.
 The $10 "crunchy" bag includes $20-30 dollars of food and the $15 bag includes $35-45 dollars of food.
 Both choices come in a reusable bag.
 Staple foods such as apples, carrots, bananas, oranges, onions and potatoes will be included every month, the rest of the items will vary depending on what is in season.
-Each produce bag also includes information on how to prepare and store your food, and new recipes based about their specialty food item of the month.
-To order a bag, you must pay 15$ before the first Thursday of every month to the Help Desk and pick up is the second Thursday of every month in the afternoon at the Help Desk
+Each produce bag also includes information on how to prepare and store your food, and new recipes based about their speciality food item of the month.
+To order a bag, you must pay before the first Thursday of every month to the Help Desk and pick up is the second Thursday of every month in the afternoon at the Help Desk

 The Academic Assistance budget is dedicated to supporting students who wish to further their education or knowledge in a certain subject but cannot make ends meet.
 For example, needing to attend a conference in Moncton or Halifax.
 Academic Assistance is administered by the Vice-President Administration.

 The STUSU provides every student with one hour of free confidential legal assistance every year through the Union Lawyer.
 This service can be accessed by calling the lawyer Allan Muarry directly at (506) 458-1108.

 In 2006 a referendum was passes at St. Thomas University to create a campus-wide bus pass for use on Fredericton Transit.
 Because of this, every student at St. Thomas University is eligible to use Fredericton transit all year while their student ID is valid.
-The bus is especially useful to students who live in Chatham and Rigby Hall, and those who live off campus outside of walking distance.
+The bus is especially useful to students who live in Chatham Hall and those who live off campus outside of walking distance.